-"To maintain [the] reputation and sustain public confidence in the profession, it is often necessary that those guilty of serious lapses are not only expelled but denied readmission the reputation of the profession is more important than the fortunes of any individual barrister."
-Therefore, disbarment may be appropriate where one or more of the following factors apply:
+"To maintain [the] reputation and sustain public confidence in the profession, it is often necessary that those guilty of serious lapses are not only expelled but denied readmission The reputation of the profession is more important than the fortunes of any individual member."

+Therefore, disbarment may be appropriate where the Tribunal is satisfied that one or more of the following factors apply:

-- a) a serious and/or persistent departure or departures from professional standards; - b) serious harm has been caused to either the administration of justice, the reputation of the Bar or any person including the individual complainant and there is a continuing risk to the public or the reputation of the profession if the barrister is permitted to continue in practice; - c) the barrister has committed a serious criminal offence involving dishonesty, violence or sexual offences; - d) the barrister has acted dishonestly regardless of whether it was in connection with a criminal offence (see 6.2 below) - e) the barrister has shown a persistent lack of insight into the seriousness of his/her actions or the consequences for his/her practice, the administration of justice or the reputation of the Bar. - 6.4 In the case of SRA v Sharma11 Mr Justice Coulson outlined the following points in relation to the appropriate sanction for dishonesty: - a) Save in exceptional circumstances, a finding of dishonesty will lead to the solicitor being struck off the roll, see Bolton12 and Salisbury13.
-That is the normal and necessary penalty in cases of dishonesty, see Bultitude14. - b) There will be a small residual category where striking off will be a disproportionate sentence in all the circumstances, see Salisbury. - c) In deciding whether or not a particular case falls into that category, relevant factors will include the nature, scope and extent of the dishonesty itself; whether it was momentary or over a lengthy period of time, such as Bultitude; whether it was a benefit to the Solicitor, and whether it had an adverse effect on others.
+- The barrister has engaged in a serious and/or persistent departure or departures from professional standards; - b. serious harm has been caused to either the administration of justice, the reputation of the Bar or any person including the individual complainant and there is a continuing risk to the public or the reputation of the profession if the barrister is permitted to continue in practice; - c. the barrister has been convicted of a serious criminal offence involving dishonesty, violence or sexual offences; - d. the barrister has acted dishonestly regardless of whether it was in connection with a criminal offence (see 6.2 above); - e. the barrister has shown a persistent lack of insight into the seriousness of his/her actions or the consequences for his/her practice, the administration of justice or the reputation of the Bar. - 6.4 In the case of SRA v Sharma9 Mr Justice Coulson outlined the following points in relation to the appropriate sanction for dishonesty (at paragraph 13): - a.
+Save in exceptional circumstances, a finding of dishonesty will lead to the solicitor being struck off the roll, see Bolton10 and Salsbury11.
+That is the normal and necessary penalty in cases of dishonesty, see Bultitude12. - b.
+There will be a small residual category where striking off will be a disproportionate sanction in all the circumstances, see Salsbury.